-In today’s freebie I have you 2 years worth of Strategically Crafted Email Topics broken down by months.
-That include 3 value emails and 1 profit email (sales pitch, affiliate links etc) So you don’t have to worry about what to email your list until 2020 but here are a couple of favorites:
+In today’s freebie, I give you 2 years’ worth of Strategically Crafted Email Topics broken down by months.
+That includes 3 value emails and 1 profit email (sales pitch, affiliate links, etc) So you don’t have to worry about what to email your list until 2021 but here are a couple of favorites:

 - The 3 Best Places To Find FREE Stunning Stock Photos For Your Blog No One is Talking About

 - The 3 Gifts Under $10 Pre-teen boys love (that isn’t food)

 - Why most Facebook ads fail even if they have great targeting

 - How to_________________________ like a champ